Punchyou/flavors_of_physics_Ds_decay/proposal.md

 * p2_IP - Impact parameter of p2 muon.
 * p2_IPSig - Impact Parameter Significance of p2 muon.
 * SPDhits - Number of hits in the SPD detector.
-* min_ANNmuon - Muon identification.
-LHCb collaboration trains Artificial Neural Networks (ANN) from information from RICH, ECAL, HCAL, Muon system to distinguish muons from other particles.
-This variables denotes the minimum of the three muons ANN. min ANNmuon should not be used for training.
-This variable is absent in the test samples.
-* signal - This is the target variable for you to predict in the test samples.
+* signal - This is the target variable.

 ### Obtain the dataset
 There are three ways to get the data described above:
-* I recommend to download the resampled dataset from the github repo I created for this project.
-I intent to use this resampled dataset, as the original is heavily imbalanced.
-The resampled dataset is also smaller and much more easy to manage, which makes it more suitable for this Udacity project.
-I made sure that the dataset have sufficient data for my analysis.
+* I recommend downloading the resampled dataset from the Github repo I created for this project.
+I intend to use this resampled dataset, as the original is heavily imbalanced.
+The resampled dataset is also smaller and easier to manage, which makes it more suitable for this Udacity project.
+I made sure that the dataset has sufficient data for my analysis.
 If you want to get the original dataset, follow the next point.
-* From kaggle, by downloading the *check_agreement.csv.zip* from [here](https://www.kaggle.com/c/flavours-of-physics/data?select=check_agreement.csv.zip) (this requires a kaggle account).
+* From Kaggle, by downloading the *check_agreement.csv.zip* from [here](https://www.kaggle.com/c/flavours-of-physics/data?select=check_agreement.csv.zip) (this requires a Kaggle account).

-> Note that in the resampled dataset, I have dropped the "weights" feature from the original dataset, as according to the [description of the dataset](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test), is the feature used to determine if the decay happens or not based on its value, and is the one used to create the binary *signal* column.
-It will be not used in the solution whatsoever.
+> Note that in the resampled dataset, I have dropped the "weights" feature from the original dataset as, according to the [description of the dataset](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test), is the feature used to determine if the decay happens or not based on its value, and is the one used to create the binary *signal* column.
+It will not be used in the solution whatsoever.

 ## Solution Statement

-This is a binary classification problem so the solution will involve a binary classifier.
-There is no constrain in using any classifier in particular for this family of problems.
-However, in the [evaluation description](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) of the kaggle competition described so far, is it mentioned that the [Kolmogorov–Smirnov (KS)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test is used to evaluate the differences between the classifier distribution and the true *signal* values distribution.
-I intent to train multiple models in combination with different data cleaning methods, but in the final solution I will only present the chosen data cleaning method and model based on evaluation from different performance metrics, including the KS test.
+This is a binary classification problem, so the solution will be the output of a binary classifier.
+There is no constrain in using any classifier in particular for this problem.
+However, in the [evaluation description](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) of the Kaggle competition described so far, is it mentioned that the [Kolmogorov–Smirnov (KS)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test is used to evaluate the differences between the classifier distribution and the true *signal* values distribution.
+I intent to train multiple models in combination with different data cleaning methods, but in the final solution, I will only present the chosen data cleaning method and model based on evaluation from different performance metrics, including the KS test.

 ## Benchmark Model

-As a benchmark model I use a simple k-Nearest Neighbor classifier trained in the resampled data, and grid search for tuning the k hyperparameter.
+As a benchmark model, I use a simple k-Nearest Neighbor classifier, trained with the resampled data, and grid search for tuning the k hyperparameter.
 The benchmark model script can be found [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/knn_benchmark_model.py).
 The execution of that script generates the following plot.
 The plot shows the accuracy of the kNN model for each one of the k values (from 1 to 80).
-The best model is the kNN model with k=52, with accuracy 71%.
+The best model is the kNN model with k=52, and highest accuracy of 71%.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/knn_benchmark_acc.png" alt="drawing" width="400"/>